Add this to your list of things to do in the Florida Keys — especially for kids.

 Along the shore, a blind next to a wetland had a sign about how to report information on roseate spoonbills wearing tracking bands.
 And, as if he’d read the sign, a roseate spoonbill preened himself in the pond right there.

-Video of a worker at Florida Keys Wild Bird Center capturing a pelican with a head injury.
+Video of a worker at Florida Keys Wild Bird Center capturing a pelican with a head injury while feeding a flock of wild pelicans at the bird sanctuary.

 Resources for planning a Florida Keys vacation::